 Parts Of Foreign Account Tax Compliance Act

 The Foreign Account Tax Compliance Act contains three main parts.
-The first part demands foreign institutions to make an agreement with the IRS.
-This agreement consists of the foreign institution providing the IRS with information about any American clients and their transactions.
+The first part demands foreign institutions to agree with the IRS.
+This agreement consists of the foreign institution providing the IRS with information about American clients and their transactions.
 The second component of FATCA requires American citizens who own foreign accounts to report their assets on tax form 8938.
 If a US citizen got caught understating their income, %40 of their wages could be fined.
 The third component of FATCA closes a loophole that many Americans overseas had avoided their US tax liability by using swap-contracts to convert their US dividends to equivalents.
 After FATCA, it became far prom possible.

 FATCA For Financial Institutions